Connect with us

 The size of the apparatus can be extended with modules in width, length and height of 2.5 meters.
 Its maximum capacity can handle 6 modules for width equalling 15 meters, and 4 modules in height, coming up to 10 meters, whereas there are no limitations for length.

-Although the 3D printer can achieve maximum speed of 100 cm/second, limitations caused by materials and pumping equipment have so far condemned the device to a maximum speed of 40 cm/second.
+Although the 3D printer can achieve a maximum speed of 100 cm/second, limitations caused by materials and pumping equipment have so far condemned the device to a maximum speed of 40 cm/second.

-COBOD, which has sold seven of its BOD2 construction 3D printers, says the device can produce three storey buildings in one go, with each storey capable of being more than 300 square meters in length.
+COBOD, which has sold seven of its BOD2 construction 3D printers, says the device can produce three-storey buildings in one go, with each storey capable of being more than 300 square meters in length.

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.